- How Prevalent is Nursing Home Negligence?

 Finding out that your elderly family member is experiencing physical or mental abuse at the hands of nursing home staff members can be disturbing and upsetting.

-If you suspect any wrongdoing in a nursing home in Illinois, trust your instincts and report it to the Regional Ombudsman, Senior Helpline, Illinois Department of Health, Illinois State Police Medicaid Fraud Unit, or the Healthcare and Family Service for Supportive Living Facility Complaints.
+If you suspect any wrongdoing in a nursing home, trust your instincts and report it to your state’s Department of Health offices.

 Even if you only suspect abuse or neglect, our nursing home abuse lawyers at Nessler & Associates can help ensure your loved one gets the care they deserve.
 We will ensure that negligent parties are prosecuted and pay restitution if abuse occurs.